Marcobisky/my-riscv/README.md

-## Project Description
+## Project Motivation

+The objective of this project is to build a fully functional RISC-V CPU that could run Linux.
+The materials is just a record of my personal learning journey, not on educational purpose (maybe future will be).

+### A Little Background

-This is a personal project starts at Jan 14th, 2025, aiming to build a CPU in RISC-V architecture.
-The persuit of this project is to create a beginner-friendly way of self-learning how a computer (or a micro-controller) works.
+This project originally started at Jan 14th, 2025 with the following objective: Build a CPU in RISC-V architecture in `Digital` software.
+Create a beginner-friendly way of self-learning how a computer (or a micro-controller) works.
 The creation of this project heavily referenced [riscv-mcu](https://github.com/renyangang/riscv-mcu/tree/master) repository.
 The objective of this project is to **physically** build a RISCV CPU from scratch, i.e. we are going to use logic gates, simulation tools like VHDL/Verilog, search for suitable chips, draw PCBs, etc. Hopefully it has peripherals like IIC, GPIOs, UART, etc. Running early versions of linux on it will be even better!

-**Progress:**
+After working on it for a few months, I successfully achieved:

 ![100%](https://progress-bar.xyz/100?title=Env-Config)
 ![100%](https://progress-bar.xyz/100?title=Decoder)
 ![100%](https://progress-bar.xyz/100?title=GPIO-output)
 ![100%](https://progress-bar.xyz/100?title=C-environment)
 ![60%](https://progress-bar.xyz/60?title=Execution)
 ![10%](https://progress-bar.xyz/10?title=Interrupt)

+Then I take a long break for school work until recently -- 2025-7-21 -- while I was ambitiously learning computer architecture using materials from an amazing project YSYX, not gonna lie, I felt deeply depressed by its:

+- **Unhealthy concentration of RTFM (Read the F\*\*king Manual)** and so on, which is didactic, uninformative and uninspiring.
+- **Overly-intentional stress on the use of tools** like vim, debuggers, etc., before stepping into the real thing.
+- **Misleadingly ordered "level" from F (lowest) to A**, which to me is insanely frustrating.
+The contents are good but the order is created from nothing.
+One could be proficient in level B but have no idea about level E.

+I can't say they are wrong, but it's just not inspiring and motivating personally.
+So I decided to build everything by myself and regard YSYX project as one of the many references.

+### How to Learn

+For me, the current plan was:

+- **Learn everything simultaneously** -- as long as you truely admire it, everything will be one finally.
+OS, verilog, architecture, whatever.
+- **Do not dive into full-time coding immediately**.
+Full-time coding acts like glue that sticks the pieces you've learned.
+Without pieces, there's nothing to glue.
+- **Nothing is sacred**.
+RISCV, pipelining, CSRs, etc., you should understand why they are there, do not regard their specifications as the ultimate truth!
+This is very much like concepts like "groups, rings, etc" in mathematics.
+They seem to be inviolable at first that deserves engraved in your notes, but you will soon find there are numerous concepts like "semi-groups, topological groups, lie groups, etc." They are just the abstraction of the objects that we frequently encounter, you can invent one if you want, like "topological semi-groups, etc."

 ## Learning Trajactory